Glanllyn Lakeside Caravan & Camping Park Bala, Gwynedd, Wales, LL23 7SS (Location map)

 Tourists staying at Glanllyn Lakeside Caravan & Camping Park have the whole of Snowdonia at their disposal, whether they’re looking to tackle some of the iconic mountains of the area or enjoy a relaxing walk, mountain bike ride, or horse ride through woodland or across moorland.
 The nearest mountains to the park for those looking for a mountaineering, hillwalking or climbing challenge are Arenig, Aran and Berwyn and Cader Idris.

-One of the enjoyable tourist attractions when you visit Snowdonia is the Go Ape! treetop adventure course.
+One of the enjoyable tourist attractions when you visit Snowdonia is the Tryweryn Whitewater centre for rafting and canoeing or the Coed y Brenin Forest park for walking and mountain biking.
 But you won't have to spend any money if you don't want to, since the natural landscape offers so much scope for outdoor activities.

 The closest town is Bala, which sits on the eastern edge of Snowdonia, and has a range of local amenities including shops, pubs, cafés, and more.
 The town also acts as a gateway to the nearby golf course, as well as being home to a leisure centre.